Vani Nilakantan, PhD

 Research Scientist Senior

 Prior to joining Aurora, Dr. Kansra was an assistant professor of Pediatrics at the Medical College of Wisconsin in Milwaukee.
 His laboratory investigated the molecular mechanism(s) of cell death and proliferation regulated by estrogen receptor.
 In addition, Dr. Kansra’s laboratory examined the mechanism by which dietary polyphenols exert their anti-tumor effect.
 His research has been supported by grants from the Advancing a Healthier Wisconsin endowment fund and the American Cancer Society.
-His work has culminated in more than 20 peer-reviewed publications, and presentations at several national and international meetings.
+His work has culminated in multiple peer-reviewed publications, and presentations at several national and international meetings.

 Michael Michalkiewicz, PhD